Iceland has glaciers. Not as many as Greenland (thankfully), but more than the French Alps.

 To put the size of Vatnajökull into perspective, Iceland's 13 glaciers cover 11% of the country, and Vatnajökull alone covers over 8% of Iceland.
 It is very big.

 Firstly, and most simply, they're awesome to look at from a distance.
 Whether spying Drangajökull peeping over the mountains across the bay from the town of Ísafjörður, or driving past Vatnajökull on your way to see its famous glacial lagoon, where icebergs calve majestically into a lake full of ducks and seals before passing under the suspension bridge and out to sea, there really is no better word than ‘spectacular'.

-Secondly, you can go on them!
+Secondly, you can have a glacier adventure, on a glacier!
 Snowmobiling, ice climbing, and super-jeeping are all year-round possibilities and not to be missed if you like your adrenaline pumping.
 You can even try summertime skiing or dog sledding if you like.

 Thirdly is the fact that most of our famously powerful and majestic rivers and waterfalls are powered by their melt water.
 Not only are they lovely to look at, but we generate our electricity from them too.

 Finally is the fact that they are the most erosive force on earth and seeing them up close gives you a hint at why our landscape – and the landscape of many other places which were encrusted in glaciers during the ice age – look the way they do today.